How to Start as a New Collection in Arctos

 If you are joining Arctos, welcome!

-All of this assumes that you have already completed the initial questionnaire, been in contact with Arctos about joining, and have a signed Memorandum of Understanding between your institution and Arctos.
+All of this assumes that you have already completed the Prospective Collection Form, been in contact with Arctos about joining, and have a signed Memorandum of Understanding between your institution and Arctos.

 Adding Your Institution and Collection(s) to Arctos

-Once you have registered with GRBIO and are ready to migrate your data to Arctos, we will help with the process.
+Once you are ready to migrate your data to Arctos, we will help with the process.
 The first step is to create the new collection in the database, which involves filling out a web form that we will use to add the following information about the collection into Arctos.
 The same information will be used to create metadata for publishing the collection’s data to VertNet, Global Biodiversity Information Facility (GBIF), Integrated Digitized Biocollections (iDigBio), and other external portals.

 - Institution Name: The name of the institution along with its acronym.
 Copy the format in the “Collection” dropdown list on the Arctos Specimen Search page.